-It’s a great opportunity for students to explore and determine which discipline or field in science they are interested in and may want to pursue in the future.
-The SBC competition allows students to develop important skills such as public speaking, problem solving, and time management.
+It’s a great opportunity for you to explore and determine which discipline or field in science you are interested in and may want to pursue in the future.
+The SBC competition helps you to develop important skills such as public speaking, problem solving, and time management.
 It is also an excellent way to network and make contacts in the science field.
+Learn more about the advantages here.

-It is a good idea for students keep on top of recent scientific news and discoveries by browsing through scientific magazines and research articles.
-Students can write down questions they may have based on their preliminary readings and research, and develop experiments from those questions.
-Students should focus on doing their projects on whatever interests them and motivates them to do the research.
+It is a good idea for you to keep on top of recent scientific news and discoveries by browsing through scientific magazines and research articles.
+Write down questions you may have based on their preliminary readings and research, and develop experiments from those questions.
+You should focus on a project that interests you and motivates you to do the research.

-For the 2018 SBC competition, any research started after July 1st 2017 is eligible to be presented.
-Any students continuing their research from past years must document substantial expansion of investigation and students will be judged on the current year’s work only.
+For the 2019-2020 SBC competition, any research started after July 1st 2019 is eligible.
+Any students continuing their research from past years must show substantial expansion of investigation and students will be judged on the current year’s work only.

 Check out our Tips on Preparing Posters for more information.